Last updated · June 2026

 • The structured place cards we generate (name, city, category, summary, photo URL, address, rating, price level).

-• Your trip names and how you've organised them.
+• Your lists, trips, and how you've organised them.

 • Your in-app settings.

-When you save a screenshot or share a post, the app sends the image and any caption text to an extraction proxy run by us.
-The proxy is stateless: it doesn't log the request body, store the image, or keep the result.
-It forwards the content to Google's Gemini API, which processes it under Google's API terms.
+When you save a screenshot or share a post, the app sends the image and any caption text to our service, which forwards the content to Google's Gemini API to read the places out of it.
+Gemini processes it under Google's API terms.
 On the paid Gemini API tier we use, Google does not use the content you send for model training.
+The image itself is saved to your account so it's available on your devices and is removed when you delete the place or your account.

 Place enrichment